This post is part of a social shopper marketing insight campaign with Pollinate Media Group® and Brita, but all my opinions are my own.

 The one you feed.

 When we went to the movies the other day to watch Tomorrowland they mention this Cherokee Proverb.
-It really struck a cord with him.
+It really struck a chord with him.
 I don’t know why I didn’t think of sharing it with him before.
 He’s a worrier like me.

 I had to make him another dream catcher (I’ve really been channeling my Cherokee roots this week) because he refused to take the one from his room in case it got lost or messed up.
 Those are our chickens’ feathers.
 I just love the look of a dream catcher!